Community Consultation for Lee Point Zoning

 Notes:

-1. The above summary is based on limited available information from the NT Government, NT Planning Commission and other sources.
+1. The above summary is based on information from the NT Government in 2020, NT Planning Commission and other sources.

 2. An on-line survey from May-Dec 2021 by FLP asked people “Prior to 2020, were you aware of the Lee Point Area Plan or proposal to house thousands of people at Lee Point”.
 There were 820 respondents from Darwin northern suburbs, 113 said YES (they were aware), meaning 13.8% were aware of the development.